particledatagroup/api/docs/source/status.md

 # Development status

-Development of the PDG API is continuing in order to add additional features.
+Development of the PDG API is continuing to add additional features.
 See below for what is currently available and what features are still under development and will become available in the future.

 Release notes for different versions of the Python API can be found in the